Home/Fruits/Safou

 How to Store

-Store safou in a cool, dry place or refrigerate to extend its shelf life.
-Consume within a few days of ripening for the best flavor.
+Store safou in a cool, dry place or refrigerate to maintain freshness for longer.

 Myths vs Realities